14 Simulation Methods

 msm_objective (generic function with 1 method)

 This estimator is computationally intensive — each evaluation of the objective requires solving the dynamic programming problem and simulating the model.
-In practice, derivative-free optimization methods or finite-difference gradients are often used.

 using Optim

-x0 = [0.0, log(2.0), log(5.0)]
+x0 = [0.0, log(2.0)]

 res = optimize(x -> msm_objective(x, m_data), x0, NelderMead(),